progit/progit/de/07-customizing-git/01-chapter7.markdown

 The two that are turned on by default are `trailing-space`, which looks for spaces at the end of a line, and `space-before-tab`, which looks for spaces before tabs at the beginning of a line.
 -->

-Die beiden aktivierbaren, aber normalerweise deaktivierten Optionen sind `indent-with-non-tab`, dass nach Zeilen sucht, die mit acht oder mehr Leerzeichen anstelle von Tabulatoren beginnen, und `cr-at-eol`, wodurch Git angewiesen wird, dass CR Zeichen am Zeilenende in Ordnung sind.
+Die beiden aktivierbaren, aber normalerweise deaktivierten Optionen sind `indent-with-non-tab`, welches nach Zeilen sucht, die mit acht oder mehr Leerzeichen anstelle von Tabulatoren beginnen, und `cr-at-eol`, wodurch Git angewiesen wird, dass CR Zeichen am Zeilenende in Ordnung sind.

 <!--
 The two that are disabled by default but can be turned on are `indent-with-non-tab`, which looks for lines that begin with eight or more spaces instead of tabs, and `cr-at-eol`, which tells Git that carriage returns at the end of lines are OK.
 -->

-Du kannst Git mitteilen welche dieser Optionen es aktivieren soll, indem Du `core.whitespace` auf die Werte setzt, die Du an- oder abgeschaltet haben möchtest.
+Du kannst Git mitteilen, welche dieser Optionen es aktivieren soll, indem Du `core.whitespace` auf die Werte setzt, die Du an- oder abgeschaltet haben möchtest.
 Die jeweiligen Werte werden mit einem Komma getrennt.
 Du kannst Optionen deaktivieren, indem Du sie entweder aus der Parameterliste entfernst, oder ihnen ein `-` Zeichen voranstellst.
 Wenn Du zum Beispiel alle Optionen außer `cr-at-eol` aktivieren willst, kannst Du folgenden Befehl ausführen:

 <!--
 You can tell Git which of these you want enabled by setting `core.whitespace` to the values you want on or off, separated by commas.
 You can disable settings by either leaving them out of the setting string or prepending a `-` in front of the value.
 For example, if you want all but `cr-at-eol` to be set, you can do this: